Adolf Hofer (politician)

-Adolf Hofer (17 August 1868 in Pleinlauken, East Prussia – 3 September 1935 in Berlin) was a Prussian Junker and a Social democratic politician.
+Adolf Hofer (17 August 1868 in Pleinlauken, Province of Prussia – 3 September 1935 in Berlin) was a Prussian Junker and a Social democratic politician.

 Life

 His father owned a Rittergut in Skaisgirren (Bolshakovo), East Prussia.
 In 1889, he joined Social Democratic Party of Germany (SPD), a rather unusual choice for landed nobility of Prussia.
 He owned and operate the manor until 1913 when he sold it to live as privateer on the estate of his wife in Pleinlauken.